eliegoudout/reinforcement-learning-policy-evaluation-and-iteration/README.md

 # Reinforcement Learning: policy evaluation and iteration
 ## Jack’s Car Rental (from Sutton & Barto's _Reinforcement Learning ─ An Introduction_)
 A small project, from this [reference book](http://incompleteideas.net/book/RLbook2020.pdf) by Sutton & Barto, that I implemented when I encountered it.
-The goal of this exercise, inside the chapter on **Dynamic Programming**, was to implement a _policy evaluation and iteration algorithm_, before later discussing value iteration.
+The goal of this exercise, in the chapter on **Dynamic Programming**, was to implement a _policy evaluation and iteration algorithm_, before later discussing value iteration.
 It is specifically designed to have a rather low dimension state space (~400), since classical DP requires to compute a complete model of the environment.

 ### Problem statement